FASTECH logo

 The electrolytic process represents the most sustainable hydrogen production method currently available to perform at scale.
 When this process is combined with renewable sources such as wind and solar energy, it is known as “green hydrogen” for its carbon-free operation.

-As a result, electrolytics represent one of the most significant sustainability transformations we can make to our energy sector.
+As a result, electrolytics represent one of the most significant sustainability transformations we can make in our energy sector.

 Fuel cells perform similar chemical processes to convert hydrogen gas into electricity without needing batteries.